htw-ikt-noelle/scikit-comm/README.md

-# Simulation toolbox for communication systems
+# Scikit-comm: Simulation toolbox for communication systems

 This repository contains a collection of DSP routines and algorithms to perform numerical simulations on simple communication systems.
 Its functionality is divided into transmitter, link, and receiver subsystems and - at its current state - contains very limited functionalities.